fluhus/coppee/README.md

-Coppee (0.1.1)
+Coppee (0.2)
 ============
 An automatic file copier.
 Programatically define file name templates and targets, and Coppee will copy them automatically.

-Please report bugs, comments and requests to **doctor_troll at walla dot com**
+Please feel free to report bugs, comments and requests to **doctor_troll at walla dot com**

 How to Compile
 --------------
 * Make sure you have a **go** compiler.
 * Set **GOPATH** to be the base folder of the project.
 * Run `go install coppee`.
 Don't worry, it doesn't actually install anything on your system.
   It only compiles the code.
 * Executable will be in folder **bin**.

 Usage
 -----
-Command: `coppee <directory>`
+Executing `coppee` will print an informative usage explanation.
+For basic use type: `coppee <directory>`.
 The target directory must contain a file named **.coppee**.
 In this file are the copying instructions (see dedicated section).
-Copying will overwrite existing files, so use with caution.

 Instruction File Format
 -----------------------
 ### General structure
 The instruction file contains the directives for Coppee's actions.
-It should be encoded in **UTF-8 without BOM**, and supports all languages.
+It should be encoded in **UTF-8 without BOM** (Notepad++ makes it easy), and supports all languages.
 A sample instruction file can be found with the main code files.
 The instruction file should be formatted as follows:
 ```
 template1
 target1